o-lim/generate-ninja/tools/gn/docs/reference.md

   The values in a config are additive only.
 If you want to remove a flag you need to remove the corresponding config that sets it.
-The final set of flags, defines, etc. for a target is generated in this order:
+The final order of flags, defines, etc. for a target is generated based on the config value in question.

+  The ordering of libs and dirs are as follows:

    1. The values specified directly on the target (rather than using a config.